igfarm/roFrame/README.md

     sudo systemctl enable frame.service
     sudo systemctl start frame.service

-And reboot the PI and it should some up by itself.
+Reboot the PI and all services should come up by themselfs.

     sudo reboot